-- Blue Cash Preferred from American Express: The Blue Cash Preferred® from American Express offers a shockingly high 6% cash-back on your first $6,000 spent at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%), along with 3% back at U.S. gas stations and select U.S. department stores and 1% back on all other purchases.
-You also get a hefty welcome offer of $200 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months, but there’s a $95 annual fee applies.
+- Blue Cash Preferred from American Express: The Blue Cash Preferred® from American Express offers 6% Cash Back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%), along with 3% back at U.S. gas stations and select U.S. department stores and 1% back on all other purchases.
+You also get a hefty welcome offer of $200 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months, but there’s a $95 annual fee.
 This card is ideal for families who spend a lot at the supermarket and prefer to redeem rewards for statement credits that offset their spending.

 - Citi Double Cash: The Citi® Double Cash Card lets you earn 2% back for each dollar you spend — 1% when you make a purchase and another 1% when you pay it off.
 This card usually doesn’t offer a signup bonus, but it doesn’t charge an annual fee, either.
 The Citi Double Cash is best for families who prefer a flat rate of cash-back and want to redeem their points for statement credits.